DASPRiD/vrc-osc-manager/README.md

 ## OS support

-At the moment only Linux is actively supported.
-This primarily comes down to the tray library being used.
-I might look into supporting Windows as well if people are interested in it.
+At the moment Linux is the primary supported target.
+Windows is also functional, but has currently no support for a tray icon.

 ## Plugins